J-CF-Leung/Study_Vault/Physics/Electromagnetism.md

 $$\bm{F}=m_j\pd{B_j}{x_i}\bm{e}_i$$
 - For a _uniform dipole moment_:
 $$\bm{F}(\bm{r})=\nabla[\bm{m}\cdot\bm{B}(\bm{r})]$$
-- The dipole tends to move to a position where it can be aligned with the field
+- A _fixed_ dipole tends to move to a position where it can be _aligned with the field_

 ### The magnetic scalar potential
 - Define a _magnetic field strength_ $\bm{H}(\bm{r})$: